top of page

 Is an EV Right for Me?

 For most of us, the question isn't "Is an EV right for me?".
-It's more like "Which EV is right for me and when should I buy one?"
+It's more like "Which EV is right for me, and when should I buy one?"

 • Frequently towing a trailer over long, one-way distances.

-• Driving long distances in cold weather
+• Driving long distances in cold weather, especially on a daily basis.

-• Financially strapped, someone who can already barely afford an ICEV, even an old beater
+• Financially strapped, someone who can already barely afford an ICEV, even an old beater*.

-• Have special physical mobility needs, such as a van that can accommodate a wheelchair
+• Have special physical mobility needs, such as a van that can accommodate a wheelchair.

 Maybe you're an edge case that I didn't consider above?

-If none of the above applies to you then you're likely a good candidate for an EV.
+If none of the above applies to you, then you're likely a good candidate for an EV.
 You gotta just do it, as the Nike ads say.
 Be that someone!

 • Save in the low four figures per year by not buying gasoline.
-Who doesn't want that?
+Who doesn't want that???

 • No time wasted visiting gas stations.
 If you drive a lot you can leave home every day with a full charge.

-• Brakes will likely last the life of the car due to regenerative braking and 1PD
+• Brakes will likely last the life of the car due to regenerative braking and 1PD.

 • Instant acceleration.
 Out accelerate probably 90+ percent of ICE cars on the road with just a pedestrian EV.

-• Very quiet, inside and out
+• Very quiet, inside and out.

 • Far more efficient use of energy input potential, upward 200%.
 That's 3x!

-• Help mitigate climate change by not burning fossil fuel
+• Help mitigate climate change by not burning fossil fuel.

 You'll notice the first seven of these bullet points are not even environmentally related.
 EVs are simply better in so many other, non-environmental ways, too.

 But the environmental aspect is certainly critical!
-If we, as a global community, are to stand any chance of meeting climate/carbon goals then eliminating the vast majority of ICEVs, among other mitigating measures, is necessary.
+If we, as a global community, are to stand any chance of meeting climate/carbon goals, then eliminating the vast majority of ICEVs, among other mitigating measures, is necessary.
 But it's going to take a while before EVs truly replace ICEVs.
-If you can't find or afford an EV that does what you need at this time then, sure, wait a while until that improves.
+If you can't find or afford an EV that does what you need at this time, then, sure, wait a while until that improves.
 And it will improve.

-But at some point, if you, dear reader, expect to be driving beyond the next 20 years or so (e.g. you have many years of life ahead of you), then you must make that change.
+But at some point, if you, dear reader, expect to be driving beyond the next 20 years or so (e.g., you have many years of life ahead of you), then you must make that change.
 Eventually you'll be effectively forced into it.
-Well, that is, if as a society, we take climate mitigation seriously.
+Well, that is, if, as a society, we take climate mitigation seriously.
 Alas, I'm not convinced we will.
 But that blood won't be on my hands.

 EV Right for Me?